TcMenu/IoAbstraction/README.md

 ## Installation for Arduino IDE

 This library is available in library manager on both Arduino and PlatformIO, this is the best choice for most people.
-It should automatically install the dependency, [TaskManagerIO](https://github.com/davetcc/TaskManagerIO), if for some reason it does not, please also install task manager manually.
+It should automatically install the dependency, [TaskManagerIO](https://github.com/davetcc/TaskManagerIO).
+If for some reason it does not install the dependency, please also install it manually.
 It is highly recommended that you install the libraries using your library manager.

 ## Installation for PlatformIO (Arduino or mbed)